Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Technical condition of the property

-• Compliance with declared specifications
+• Compliance with declared characteristics

-• Evaluation of district infrastructure
+• Evaluation of the district’s infrastructure

-Stage 2: Legal Due Diligence Seller’s documents to check:
+Seller’s documents to check:

 • Technical documentation (technical passport, floor plans)